 School of Medicine

 Current Research and Scholarly InterestsDr.
-Wakelee's research is focused on clinical trials in patients with lung cancer and other thoracic malignancies such as thymoma and thymic carcinoma.
-She also works with novel agents for all malignancies as part of the developmental therapeutics group of the cancer center.
+Wakelee's research is focused on clinical trials and translational efforts in patients with lung cancer and other thoracic malignancies such as thymoma and thymic carcinoma.
 Other interests include translation projects in thoracic malignancies and collaborations with population scientists regarding lung cancer questions.

 Professor of Chemical and Systems Biology and, by courtesy, of Chemistry